andrictham/Google-Docs-Transcript-Styler/README.md

 ## How to use
 This script is written to be used within specific Google documents.

-To use it, simple open Tools > Script editor from within your document, and paste the code into the text editor that appears.
+To use it, simple open Tools > Script editor from within your document, and paste the code from `Transcript-Styler.gs` into the text editor that appears.

 Then, run the onOpen function to initialize the script within our UI.
 This will show a custom menu in our Google Docs editor.